Back to Louisiana

 Probationary term

-A period of time when a new employee is tested to see if they are fit for the job.
+A period during which a new employee, like a school bus operator, is tested to see if they are suitable for the job.

 Superintendent